 The CSM will send a copy of the Changing or Adding an Attendant form to DAAS central office and to the RN/counselor.
-It is very important for the client or representative to report the attendant change form and mail it to the DHS
+It is very important for the client or representative to report the attendant care provider's last day worked on the attendant change form and mail it to the DHS RN/counselor.

-RN/counselor.
 DAAS central office will lock the Alternatives provider out of the MMIS upon receipt of the form to preclude unauthorized billing.